AjayChinmay/laravel8task/README.md

 Note:
-1.As alternate to the migration you can import database file after creating db name.
+1. As alternate to the migration you can import database file after creating db name.
 Please find the exported sql file in the path below
 C:\xampp\htdocs\Laravel8Task\SQL\laravel_crud.sql

 2. "vendor" folder(as it is huge in size) and ".env" file are in gitignore and I have removed from  gitignore and uploaded to git.